codeonlyjs/website/content/guide/routerDetails.md

 ```

 The `pattern` parameter can be either a URL pattern string, or a regular
 expression.
-If not specified, any URL will be considered.
+If not specified, all URLs are matched.

-The `match` function is called for URL's with matching patterns, or all
+When the URL matches a handler's pattern, the handler's `match` function is
-URLs if no pattern is specified.
+called to confirm the match.
 It should return true to accept the URL
 or false to reject it.

 If the `match` handler returns null, this instructs the router and router
-driver to ignore the navigation event and to revert to a normal browser
+driver to ignore the navigation event and revert to a normal browser
 page load.
 This can be used to redirect routes to external pages instead
 of in-page route.